-If there is one thing we can say about online dating, everyone’s got a story – usually, quite a few of them.
-And by story, I mean the jaw-dropping, you’ve-got-to-be-kidding-me kind.
+If there is one thing we can say about online dating, everyone’s got a dating story and everyone’s got a dating turnoff – usually, quite a few of them.
+And I mean the jaw-dropping, you’ve-got-to-be-kidding-me kind.
 There are plenty of happy endings that evolve from singles meeting online, but the old adage “you’ve got to kiss a lot of frogs before you meet your prince” rings very true in today’s dating scene – for both men and women.

-After hearing horror stories at what today’s singles endure on dates, I turned to my Facebook friends to gain some insight on the top five things that are instant turnoffs for online daters.
-In fact, it’s not just about dating online, these are the top five turnoffs regardless of how you meet.
+After hearing horror stories at what today’s singles endure on dates, I turned to my Facebook friends to gain some insight on the top five dating turnoffs that are instant no-no’s for online daters.
+In fact, it’s not just about dating online, these are the top five dating turnoffs regardless of how you meet.

 5) The fifth biggest dating turnoff is a three-way tie between bragging, rudeness, and lying.

 You might think that talking about your success and all the expensive things you own will impress your date; in fact, it’s usually a turn-off in any environment.
 Your financial status might make you a good provider, but talking about it lacks class.
 Another indicator of a lack of class is how you treat those who are serving you.
 Being rude to the waitstaff, the valet, or your date is simply not acceptable.
 Being late is also rude.
 The minute you realize you’re going to arrive late, it’s an absolutely must that you call your date – and please, don’t have a lame excuse.
 If you aren’t doing everything in your power to get to the date on time, what’s the point?
 And lying?
 Well, this one starts before the date but reveals itself quickly.
 As Tamara listed as a no-no; “Lying about anything before the first date just to get you there.
 This includes age, older photos showing younger/fitter self, (or) job.”